A Well-Lived Life 2 - Book 4 - Elyse

 “Thanks, Steve.
 See you afterwards!”

 I got up from my desk and carefully hugged Cindi.
 She kissed my cheek and left the office, presumably to let Elyse or Kimmy know that she was starting her maternity leave.
 I got back to work.
-Just before lunch Jeri and Zo came into my office to discuss the beta testing reports.
+Just before lunch, Jeri and Zo came into my office to discuss the beta testing reports.

 “Everything looks good so far,” Zo said.
-“The only issues we’ve seen are some minor database issues, but they haven’t caused any database corruption.
+“The only problems we’ve seen are some minor database issues, but they haven’t caused any database corruption.
 Greg is working on those issues right now.
 I have a list of requested changes from Mario in Pittsburgh, as well as a couple of items from your friend Ben Jackson.
 I wanted to go over them with you now.”

 “Has Dave seen them?”
 I asked.